root-foundation/root/README.md

 **UBE eliminates the lag between individual and collective success**.
 Waiting to _tax_ success to distribute wealth doesn't work because we have to wait for equity to be sold (i.e., so that capital _gains_ can be taxed).
 On the other hand, when each individual *directly* holds equity in the collective (i.e., NetworkToken), the value of their equity goes up as soon as hope in the future increases.
 Any major scientific discovery, technological breakthrough, or artistic expression that instills *hope* in our future increases the value of the NetworkToken *immediately*.

-And importantly, the value of the NetworkToken is grounded in reality: in personal tokens, which are grounded in companies, which are grounded in revenue, which is grounded in transactions in which real value is created (else the transaction would not have occurred).
-We'll revisit this grounding in greater depth later.
+And importantly, the value of the NetworkToken is grounded in reality: in personal tokens, which are grounded in companies, which are grounded in revenue, which is grounded in transactions in which real value is created — else the transaction would not have occurred.
+(We'll revisit this [grounding](#grounded-in-reality) in greater depth later).

 Critically, Universal basic _income_ (UBI) will _not_ work on its own because it will cause difficult-to-manage inflation (because capital is pumped into the market).
 On the other hand, **Universal basic _equity_ (UBE) will not cause inflation** due to the _strong_ incentive to *hold* your equity in the NetworkToken given the promise of great upside.
 As long as we have faith in humanity's potential, more people will hold than sell, preventing inflation.